Best Hotels in Dubai: Downtown, JBR & Palm Jumeirah (2026)

 Price: AED 1,200–8,000/night (€300–2,000) | Location: Palm Jumeirah West

-FIVE Palm Jumeirah (the most vibrant hotel in Dubai — the extraordinary party culture, the extraordinary FIVE restaurant and bar complex (the Sky High Bar and the Cloud 23 — the finest rooftop club experience in Dubai), and the extraordinary Dubai nightlife scene) is the finest hotel for the Dubai social scene rather than the Dubai quiet luxury experience.
+FIVE Palm Jumeirah is the liveliest hotel in Dubai — a full-throttle party culture, the FIVE restaurant and bar complex (the Sky High Bar and Cloud 23, the top rooftop club experience in the city), and a direct line into the Dubai nightlife scene.
+Book it for the social side of Dubai, not the quiet luxury side.

 Jumeirah Beach — The Classic Strip